Provençal-style Grouper

 2 tablespoons Kosher salt

-1 teaspoon freshly ground black pepper
+1 teaspoon black pepper, freshly-ground

-Ingredients For Sauce:
+Ingredients for the Sauce:

 2 tablespoons olive oil

-1 cup onion, diced
+1 cup of onions, diced

-1 cup fennel, (1 bulb), diced
+1 cup fennel (1 bulb), diced

 1 cup of red bell pepper, diced